flightphp/docs/content/v3/en/learn/dependency_injection_container.md

 - [Configuration](/learn/configuration) - Learn how to configure Flight for your application.
 - [Routing](/learn/routing) - Learn how to define routes for your application and how dependency injection works with controllers.
 - [Middleware](/learn/middleware) - Learn how to create middleware for your application and how dependency injection works with middleware.

+## Troubleshooting
+- If you are having issues with your container, make sure that you are passing the correct class names to the container.

+## Changelog
+- v3.7.0 - Added ability to register a DIC handler to Flight.